itsmehere/CS50AI-Lecture-Notes/README.md

 ## Pull Requests Are Welcome 🎉!

 Feel free to add/change stuff in this repo(by opening a pull request) if you feel like some parts aren't clear or topics are missing.
-Let's make this as detailed and accurate as possible!